astrohr/MPCS/README.md

 # The future
 This is MPCS version 2, the work on this branch has ended, however the work still continues on other branches (version 3 as of writing this)

-Version 3 is intended to be simpler to use and have a vastly improved functionality, so keep an eye on it! :eyes:
+Version 3 aims to be simpler to use, more portable and have a vastly improved functionality, so keep an eye on it! :eyes: